Take your artistic practice to the next level.

 Deadline for Application

-Applications are considered on a rolling basis with a priority deadline of February 5.
+Priority deadline is February 1, but applications will be considered on a rolling basis as space allows through March 31st.
 MFA candidates begin their studies in the fall.

-Applicants should submit the following to the Graduate School office via a single application process:
+Applicants should submit the following to the Graduate School office via a single online application process:

-- Completed application for admission to the Graduate School.
-Students can choose to apply online, or submit a paper application.
-Both are available at: www.wichita.edu/gadmf
+- Completed online application for admission to the Graduate School.

 In addition to the application form, applicants will be prompted to submit the following: